LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

   - **Push**: Notifies the user when a new message from the remote user is received.
   - **Maps**: Shows location in the map.

-    For details on configuring notifications, refer to [Notifications](pushnotifications.md).
+    For details on configuring notifications, refer to ... [still working on the file to cross reference to].

 - Create the **LPMonitoringParams** to get the Engagement for the user, which is needed to start a new conversation with a specific campaign.
-For details on configuring monitoring, refer to [Initialization with Monitoring Params](initialization-with-monitoring-params.md).
+For details on configuring monitoring, refer to [Initialization with Monitoring Params](initialization-with-monitoring-params.md).  [randy still needs to validate these steps...he rewrote code and needs to validate the new with the code in this topci]